 Pester tests

 All project tests are implemented with the Pester test framework.
 What I like the most about Pester is that you write your test cases in the same PowerShell language, and, as a result, you can use the same scripting logic to make your tests dynamic.
-For example, ‘SampleModule.Tests.ps1’ file contains some project-level tests that will be executed against the module definitions and all existing and future function definitions.
+For example, the ‘SampleModule.Tests.ps1’ file contains some project-level tests that will be executed against the module definitions and all existing and future function definitions.

 As functions generally implement different logic, these top-level tests for functions ensure only common code style and comment-based help quality.
 Individual function logic is tested with separate ‘functional’ test cases, which are defined in separate ‘*.Tests.ps1’ files.